 After Scania’s product managers and engineers have developed these new vehicles for really tough conditions, someone needs to ensure that they can perform and provide the customers with the best possible uptime and productivity over time.
 That’s where the team working with Scania’s global service concepts come in.
 One of them is Niklas Olsson, Product Manager for Scania Maintenance.

 “We know that correctly maintained vehicles are the foundation for all uptime,” Olsson says.
 “My work is to ensure that Scania has the maintenance programmes to create the best uptime for our customers.
-And with our Scania Maintenance plans we can always present an optimised maintenance interval adapted to each business operation.”
+And with our Scania Maintenance with Flexible Plans service we can always present an optimised maintenance interval adapted to each business operation.”

 An additional service that fits the needs of construction operations Scania Fleet Care, a service in which Scania personnel take care of an operator’s entire fleet, regardless of brands or age.